unisonweb/unison/unison-src/transcripts/kind-inference.output.md

     ⍟ These new definitions are ok to `add`:

-      unique type Ping a
+      type Ping a
-      unique ability Pong a
+      ability Pong a

 ```
 Catch conflict between mutually recursive type and ability